Cross-dressing in film and television: Film and video

 In Some Like It Hot (1959), two struggling musicians have to dress as women to escape the ire of gangsters.
 The film is a remake of a 1935 French movie, Fanfare of Love, from the story by Robert Thoeren and Michael Logan, which was remade in 1951 by German director Kurt Hoffmann as Fanfares of Love.

 In Blake Edwards's 1982 musical comedy film Victor/Victoria, Victoria Grant, a struggling soprano, is unable to find work but she finds success when she becomes "Count Victor Grazinski", a female impersonator.
 The film is a remake of Viktor und Viktoria, a German film of 1933.

 David Henry Hwang's 1988 play M. Butterfly focuses on a love affair between a French diplomat and a male Beijing opera singer who plays dan, or female, roles.

 Dr. Frank 'n' Furter in The Rocky Horror Picture Show wore nothing but women's clothing the entire film/play.

 In The Drew Carey Show, Drew's brother, Steve Carey, is a cross-dresser.

 Robin Williams played a divorced father who dressed as a nanny to be with his children in the 1993 comedy Mrs. Doubtfire.

 Dame Edna was an Australian female impersonator with "wisteria-colored hair" who did international chat shows in the 1990s.

 Various installments of the British Carry On comedy film series, such as Carry On Constable (1960), Carry On Screaming!
 (1966), Carry On Again Doctor (1969), Carry On Matron (1972) and Carry On Girls (1973) featured male cast members who for various plot reasons masqueraded as women in female attire.
 Similarly, the films Carry On Jack (1966) and Carry On Dick (1974) featured female actors portraying male characters.

 As a central plot element

+Actress Mirtha Legrand cross-dressed as a gaucho in the Argentine Golden Age film Vidalita (1949).
+Its parody of an icon of national identity and masculinity was panned on release but later reappraised.

 Movies that feature cross-dressing as a central plot element: